ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 1. All values and parameters are handled as 32bit signed integers
 1. The full address space consists of **65536x 32bit** signed integers, instead of the original **4096x 16** bit words
 1. The program is converted into and executed as a sequence of parameterized method invocations, not actual byte code.
-It can therefor neither be read nor modified by the program itself, and the entire address range may be used for data.
+It can therefor neither be read nor modified by the program itself, and the entire address space may be used for data.

 ## Visual Editor/Simulator
 The visual application can be executed using the `Tanenbaum CPU Emulator.exe` executable, or by compiling and running the `Tanenbaum CPU Emulator` project.